IuliiaKonovalova/e-commerce/README.md

 - [Multiple Video & Image Upload Plugin - jQuery Miv.js](https://www.jqueryscript.net/form/multi-video-image-upload.html)
 - [Very Academy Youtube Channel](https://www.youtube.com/c/veryacademy): for brilliant tutorials, which shed the light on the implementation of database with multi-values products, precise explanations of the stripe API, and many other things!
 - [Stripe](https://stripe.com/): for providing a free payment gateway.
+- [unsplash](https://unsplash.com/): for providing a free products' images.

 ---